-Create an inventory list – You do not need to list every single thing you own but having a list of your most valuable possessions is important.
+You do not need to list every single thing you own but having a list of your most valuable possessions is important.
 This becomes important not so much for the packing part of your move but when you are ready to unpack.

 Most of this stuff is cheap, and it is better to have too much than too little.
 Going from task to task efficiently – De-clutter, gather packing materials, packing, moving, etc. – will help you avoid frustration and keep up your momentum.
 Get the materials you need now so this step is done.

 Everybody packs a little differently, but some general rules are useful to know.
 Heavier things tend to go in smaller boxes while lighter things go in bigger boxes.

 There are moving calculators available online that can help you estimate your box needs.
-A good rule of thumb is to purchase a higher number of medium size boxes and less small and large boxes.
+A good rule of thumb is to purchase a higher number of medium size boxes and fewer small and large boxes.

-Most people think of U-haul as just a place to rent a truck, but they offer a whole lot more when it comes to a do it yourself move.
+Most people think of U-haul as just a place to rent a truck, but they offer a whole lot more when it comes to a do-it-yourself move.

 You don’t want to pack everything just based on where it is in your house.
 There are some things that you will need sooner than others once you arrive in your new home.

 Things like your most used kitchen supplies, bathroom supplies, food, computer, and medicine, may all be things you want quick access to.

 Set aside some boxes for essentials – things to unpack first, and fill them with the appropriate items.
 As much as you like to imagine yourself removing diligently immediately upon arrival, most people are too tired to unpack an entire house full of boxes on moving day.
-Prepare for this reality with priority boxes.

-Set aside linens – Having your linens readily available will be imperative once you move into your new place unless of course, you don’t mind being in a sleeping bag!
+Having your linens readily available will be imperative once you move into your new place unless of course, you don’t mind being in a sleeping bag!
 This will be one of the priority items for getting your beds set up.

 There is a right way to pack a box.
 Heavier items go on the bottom with medium weight and lighter weight following as you would expect.
 If the items are important to you, it is best to wrap them individually – as they will shift around and cause wear on each other.